testcontainers/testcontainers-site/content/cloud/docs.md

 #### Start using Turbo Mode with Testcontainers Cloud on Desktop

-In the Testcontainers Cloud Desktop application you can select the checkbox Turbo mode to enable the mode locally.
+In the Testcontainers Desktop application you can select the checkbox Turbo mode to enable the mode locally.

 {{<screenshot fixedheight>}}![Testcontainers Desktop turbo mode](../images/tcd-turbo-mode.png){{</screenshot>}}